ngoziharrison/ngoziharrison.github.io/writing/critical-mathematics.md

 This is a reading list I have put together which includes the many books, articles, and writings I have encountered in my search for a critical mathematics.
 Critical mathematics to me is bringing together critical frameworks, historical and genealogical research, and mathematics.
+My critical engagement with mathematics is specifically concerned with thinking Blackness and Mathematics together.
+Thinking Blackness and Mathematics does not simply mean recounting a list of Black people who have done mathematics, or proving that Black people are capable of excelling at Mathematics.
+I am concerned with Understanding the role of AntiBlackness, colonialism, Capitalism, and Western Thought as it is tangled up with mathematics and considering the ways we can concieve of alternative mathematical thought and mathematical practice.
+This is especially relevant when thinking about how mathematics undergirds much of modern technology and statistics, AI, and Machine Learning have the power that they due because of the epistemological weight we assign to the underlying mathematical techniques.
+This work necessitates deep engagement with the philosophy of mathematics, many theorems, results, and definitions, history, and Black studies.
+Reaching both back and forward across time.

+In this work, my point of departure is centering mathematics as a site of inquiry and intervention.
+This is why while thinking philosophically and critically, I am also in the process of myself learning higher mathematics.
+Out of love for blackness and mathematics.

-This research includes work by scholars who take mathematics as a site of inquiry to investigate the evolution of mathematical concepts and methods in addition to work that I would call is critical mathematical practice.
+This list includes work by scholars who take mathematics as a site of inquiry to investigate the evolution of mathematical concepts and methods in addition to work that I would call is critical mathematical practice.
 Thinking reflexivily about what it means to do mathematics, and considering other traditions and lineages.

+# Questions I am Thinking About
+- How might we design logics which expand beyond the bounds of western reason and rationality?
+- How does recursion affect our understanding of the relationship between temporality and computation?
+- How might the tools of abstraction that we have from mathematics be turned toward revolutionary aims and not function as tools of capital?
+- Not a question but I'm just really into category theory as a tool for abstract thinking and drawing connections
+- Can we design models of computation based upon non-western logics?
+There have been examples of this and I think there is more experimental work to be done here
+- How do we use mathematical tools for justice?

 ## Probability and Statistics